ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/postgresql/multi_node_deployment.md

 Three nodes are deployed.

-Choose the first one one as the primary node and the other two as replica nodes.
+Choose the first one as the primary node and the other two as replica nodes.

 For example, you can choose as below:
 ```output